timelet/timelet/README.md

 - Make sure you have [Docker](https://docs.docker.com/get-docker/) up and running
 - Get [Visual Studio Code](https://code.visualstudio.com/) with [Remote Containers](https://code.visualstudio.com/docs/remote/containers) ready
-- Open the project in the Remote Container and run `yarn start`
+- Open the project in the Remote Container and run `pnpm start`
-- A build can be created with `yarn build`.
+- A build can be created with `pnpm build`.
 For testing purposes a local server can be started in the `build` directory with `python3 -m http.server`, if Python 3 is installed.
-- Lint the code with `yarn check:types`, `yarn check:format` and `yarn check:lint`.
+- Lint the code with `pnpm check:types`, `pnpm check:format` and `pnpm check:lint`.
-- Run tests with `yarn test`
+- Run tests with `pnpm test`

 ## Structure